-VI.
-CONCLUSION
+V. CONCLUSION

-The role of remittances on poverty in Nepal have been explored but using a decade old dataset of NLSS-III.
-About 58 percent of rural households received remittances in 2011 (NLSS III, 2010-11) but our study finds that about 38 percent of rural households received remittances in 2018.
+With foreign employment being an increasingly popular trend in Nepalese households, remittances have turned into one of the major sources of livelihood for Nepalese households.
+About 38 percent of rural households received remittances in 2018.
 About 65 percent of households headed by females received remittances compared to 30 percent of households headed by head counterparts.
 About 41 percent, 31 percent, and 32 percent of households living in the Hilly region, Terai, and Himalayan region received remittances respectively in 2018.

-The probability of households falling into poverty reduces by 4.8 percent with a one percent rise in household assets.
+About 1 in every 5 households in rural Nepal are poor. the probability of households falling into poverty reduces by 4.8 percent with a one percent rise in household assets.
 Fallow land and upland also tend to increase poverty but have a very small impact.
-A percent increase in the average distance of households from market, banks, and roads is likely to increase poverty by 1.4 percent.
+1 percent increase in the average distance of households from market, banks, and roads is likely to increase poverty by 1.4 percent.
 Households with educated household heads are less likely to fall into poverty.
-Remittance receiving households are 2.3 percent less likely to get caught in poverty as compared to remittance non-receiving households, the probability of households plunging into poverty decreases by about 1.1 percent with every 10 percent increase in remittance inflow.
+Remittance receiving households are 2.3 percent less likely to get caught in poverty as compared to remittance non-receiving households. the probability of households plunging into poverty decreases by about 1.1 percent with every 10 percent increase in remittance inflow.